Eacred/EarthCoinCash/README.md

-Earthcoin Core integration/staging tree
+EarthcoinCash Core integration/staging tree
 =====================================

-What is Earthcoin?
+What is EarthcoinCash?
 ----------------

-Earthcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Earthcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Earthcoin Core is the name of open source software which enables the use of this currency.
+EarthcoinCash is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+EarthcoinCash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+EarthcoinCash Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Earthcoin Core software, see [http://deveac.com](http://deveac.com).
+For more information, as well as an immediately useable, binary version of the EarthcoinCash Core software, see [http://deveac.com](http://deveac.com).

 License
 -------

-Earthcoin Core is released under the terms of the MIT license.
+EarthcoinCash Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process